Syslog777/Linux-Bash-Tutorial/README.md

   - [Live hosts scanning with Nmap][ns2]
   - [The Art of Port Scanning - by Fyodor][nps1]
   - [Open Port Scanning and OS Detection with Nmap in Kali Linux][nps2]
- - Advanced Guide To Bash
+ - Advanced Scripting
    - [An in-depth exploration of the art of shell scripting][absc]
+   - [How to Pass Arguments to a Bash-Script] [patbc]

 ### Batch file installation